Search ranking factor correlation studies are bullshit.

 Meanwhile, SEOBook manages a double-header showing because they’ve done very well on nearly all of the factors except Page Strength and Website Strength.

-Here’s an example for the search term “Google keyword planner”.
+Here’s an example of the search term “Google keyword planner”.
 You might think that Keywordtool.io would rank #1.
 After all, they’re stronger in almost every ranking factor.

 Sometimes pages rank well despite being weak in every area.